Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 observations must always be in the same position within the list.
-If the number of observed entities in an environment can vary you can pad the feature vector with zeros for any missing entities in a specific observation or you can limit an Agent's observations to a fixed subset.
-For example, instead of observing every enemy Agent in an environment, you could only observe the closest five.
+If the number of observed entities in an environment can vary you can pad the feature vector with zeros for any missing entities in a specific observation or you can limit an agent's observations to a fixed subset.
+For example, instead of observing every enemy agent in an environment, you could only observe the closest five.

 When you set up an Agent's Brain in the Unity Editor, set the following properties to use a continuous vector observation: